OPercoco/MyFitnessApp/README.md

      4. Can pull up exercise video for form checks and that sort of thing
      5.  input ingredients maybe comes up with meals?

+But mostly,  What I really want to implement is the sharing features.
+The only reason people get into shape is to show other people how into shape they're getting.